AndyyyHuang/bitquant/docs/stream_tutorial/README.md

         # This function is called asynchronously to process the input text and send back tokens
         # as a streaming response.
 It essentially produces the async generator that will be
-        # consumed by the client with an `async for` loop.
+        # consumed by the data_engine with an `async for` loop.
         async def _forward(text: str, send: Send):
             # `text` may be the input prompt to your model in a real-world scenario.
             # let's tokenize them into IDs for the sake of this example.
             input_ids = tokenizer(text, return_tensors="pt").input_ids.squeeze()

-            # You may want to buffer your tokens before sending them back to the client.
+            # You may want to buffer your tokens before sending them back to the data_engine.
-            # this can be useful so we aren't flooding the client with individual tokens
+            # this can be useful so we aren't flooding the data_engine with individual tokens
             # and allows you more fine-grained control over how much data is sent back
             # with each yield.
-            N = 3  # Number of tokens to send back to the client at a time buffer = []
+            N = 3  # Number of tokens to send back to the data_engine at a time buffer = []
-            # Iterate over the tokens and send the generationed tokens back to the client
+            # Iterate over the tokens and send the generationed tokens back to the data_engine
             # when we have sufficient (N) tokens in the buffer.
             for token in model(input_ids):
                 buffer.append(token) # Add token to buffer

-                # If buffer has N tokens, send them back to the client.
+                # If buffer has N tokens, send them back to the data_engine.
                 if len(buffer) == N:
                     joined_buffer = "".join(buffer)
-                    # Send the tokens back to the client
+                    # Send the tokens back to the data_engine
                     # This is the core of the streaming response and the format
                     # is important.
 The `send` function is provided by the ASGI server
-                    # and is responsible for sending the response back to the client.
+                    # and is responsible for sending the response back to the data_engine.
-                    # This buffer will be received by the client as a single chunk of
+                    # This buffer will be received by the data_engine as a single chunk of
                     # data, which can then be split into individual tokens!
                     await send(
                         {